-As the standardized testing landscape continues to shift, and the majority of colleges and universities have announced continued policy changes for the 2021-22 admissions cycle, our team is here to help you understand the latest testing policy news.
+As the standardized testing landscape continues to shift, and the majority of colleges and universities have announced continued policy changes, our team is here to help you understand the latest testing policy news.
 For some background information about test optional review and what that means, check out our previous post.
 For an up-to-date list of test optional schools at this time, check out our list here.
 Here, we will address the latest news and answer some key questions about the testing landscape.

 I’ve heard some schools are “test blind” or “test free.”
 What do these mean and is there a difference?